coopengo/coog-admin/README.md

 ### Steps

+- First you need a hosting Linux server (dedicated or virtual)
+    - Install Git, Docker
+    - create a dedicated system user for Coog IT operations (not root and no sudo)
+    - add this user to `docker group` (it needs to launch containers)
+    - set `COOG_DATA` value for the user (on `~/.bashrc` or `~/.profile`).
+This is the path for the exchange volumes (typically: `~/.local/share/coog`)
+    - `(cd ~ && git clone https://github.com/coopengo/coog-admin)` to install coog-admin
+    - all latter commands will suppose that you are on `~/coog-admin` folder

-- First you need to load your image [load command](https://docs.docker.com/engine/reference/commandline/load/)
+- You need to load your image [load command](https://docs.docker.com/engine/reference/commandline/load/)
     - load: `docker load -i coog.tar`
     - check that your image is there: `docker images`
     - `./edit-config` to set Coog image name (example below)